Cute mouse drawing and red tulip

 After impulsively buying a set of 12 color pencils from Faber Castell I decided to test them by making a cute mouse drawing in a red tulip.
-I used to draw with regular pencils during the period of university.
-No, I didn’t study art at collage or uni.
-My specialization is Computer Science and nothing related to art or graphics.
-The only actually study I did on this niche, is a 3 years class of easel graphics.
+I used to draw with regular pencils during the period of the university.
+No, I didn’t study art at college or uni.
+My specialization in Computer Science and nothing related to art or graphics.
+The only actual study I did on this niche, is a 3 years class of easel graphics.

 So, when I finished the class, I felt like a dog who’s been wearing a leash for a long time and now I could just run wherever I want.
 So I began building my own style.
 Ever since that period, I studied more mediums and more techniques.
 I know I have a lot to learn, but I love to continuously learn new things.
 This time I tried to make a polychromos drawing.

 So, going back to my red tulip and mouse drawing, I saw a beautiful collection of photographs from a photo artist.
 He had many pictures of mice in various positions with tulips.
 I really like the photos and I thought it’s a nice idea to make a polychromos drawing starting from them.
 For this mouse art, I started sketching the mouse and the flower using a regular HB pencil.

 I began coloring the mouse.
 Usually, I prefer to color the nose and eyes to have a personal image of the character when it comes to an animal or a person.
 I saw artists who prefer to color in everything before coloring the eyes or the central part of the face.
 Maybe this has to do only with how you are used to working since the result is the same.